 Looking for resources to help you get started with mountain biking?
 Start with these posts:

 Are you a mountain biker?
-What have you found are the biggest benefits of mountain biking?
+What have you found are the biggest health benefits of mountain biking?
 What questions or concerns do you still have?
 I’d love to hear in the comments below!